 something in the gut isn’t working as it should.

 Improving Gut Health

-a diverse and healthy microbiome.
+grains to encourage a diverse and healthy microbiome.

-Lifestyle– Many people believe that only diet effects gut health.
+Lifestyle – Many people believe that only diet effects gut health.
 But there

 are many other lifestyle factors that can influence it too such as stress,